Navigating Life Changes & Shifts

 You may recognize yourself if:

-• A recent change has left you feeling disoriented or emotionally unsettled
+• A recent change has left you feeling disoriented

 • Roles or relationships that once defined you no longer feel stable